cristobalmitchell/cristobalmitchell/README.md

 Hi, I am Cristobal (he/him).

 ### Currently...
-I am the VP of Engineering leading a team of front end and back end engineers building internal and client facing web apps.
-Our company, M Science, focuses on investment research, interactive dashboards, and apis that provide insights surfaced from alternative data.
+I am the VP of Engineering leading teams of software engineers, data engineers, and data scientists building internal and client facing web apps and GenAI solutions.
+Our company, M Science, is a data-driven research and analytics firm that specializes in turning alternative data into actionable intelligence for financial institutions and corporations.
+Originally founded as Majestic Research and brought into Jefferies in 2016, M Science is considered to be the pioneers in alt-data and we continue to lead the industry in accuracy, breadth, and depth of our coverage.

 ### How to reach me